TonyKaravasilev/CryptoMananaDocs/docs/symmetric-ciphers.md

 ### [](#stream-ciphers){:.book_mark}Stream Ciphers ###

-&nbsp;&nbsp;&nbsp;&nbsp;The first supported type is the stream cipher that are important for historical reasons, but is not as secure as modern block algorithms.
+&nbsp;&nbsp;&nbsp;&nbsp;The first supported type is the stream cipher that is important for historical reasons, but is not as secure as modern block algorithms.
 This category is mostly used for key transformations (similar to HKDF functions) or for legacy system support.
 The supported algorithm/standard realizations at the [`\CryptoManana\SymmetricEncryption`](../api/namespaces/CryptoManana.SymmetricEncryption.html "Encryption namespace"){: